Job Opportunities through Student Services Contracting

 - Learn more about the Office of Research and Development

-- View a list of ORD labs and research centers
+- View a list of ORD offices and research centers

 Student contractors partake in an intensive hands-on employment experience for up to five years, working side by side with EPA mentors and/or scientists, who will provide day-to-day direction and oversight.
 They engage in specialized research/activities within their field of study/work, form contacts with fellow scientists/co-workers in various technical fields, gain professional training, explore potential career opportunities and receive academic credit where applicable.